With a new baby and a toddler in tow, Mrs ATWWAH shares her top tips on travelling in the car with children.

 Try not to get too distracted by what is going on in the back of the car.
 Obviously if your child has worked out how to undo their seat belt, then pull over when it is safe, but generally crying babies are fine, so try to avoid the temptation of turning around in your seat etc.

-As with almost all aspects of travelling with kids, try to retain a sense of humour.
+As with almost all aspects of travelling with kids, try to retain a sense of humor.
 I feel qualified to say this having dealt with a car sick episode, which resulted in me being covered in vomit, after Master ATWWAH wanted a cuddle as I got him out of the car to clean him up.
-He also threw away Mini ATWWAH's romper after a prolific nappy incident in the back of the car.
+He also threw away Mini ATWWAH’s sweatshirt after a prolific diaper incident in the back of the car.

-Thankfully, we have only had one incident of car sickness and that was the grandparents' fault for over-feeding Master ATWWAH Easter eggs and roast dinner before our drive back to London.
-It wasn't pleasant at all.
+Thankfully, we have only had one incident of car sickness and that was the grandparents’ fault for over-feeding Master ATWWAH Easter eggs and a roast dinner before our drive back home.
+It wasn’t pleasant at all.